Get discount glasses without insurance? Here’s how

 Buying discount glasses online

-- Con: What if your glasses don’t fit right?
+Con: What if your glasses don’t fit right?
 Glasses purchased online or in-store come with a warranty, but terms vary.
-If you buy glasses from an eye doctor, they likely will help you get a better-fitting pair.
+If you buy glasses from an eye doctor, they will help you select a pair to best fit your face.
+They will also likely adjust the fit once your new glasses come in.

 Buying discount glasses in-store

-- Pro: Personal service.
+Pro: Personal service.
 Your eye doctor calculates your pupillary distance.
-No need to follow online directions.
+No need to follow online directions or input your prescription.
 And which frames look good on you?
-Your optician can help you decide.
+You can try on as many styles as you like, and your optician can help you decide.

-- Con: Possibly higher prices.
-That added personal service costs.
-And a brick-and-mortar store’s frame selection may not feature a lot of discount frame options.
+Con: Possibly higher prices.
+As the old adage says, “you get what you pay for,” and that added personal service costs.
+Plus, a brick-and-mortar store’s frame selection may not feature many discount frame options.
 Watch for seasonal sales, though, both in-store and online.

 When buying discount glasses online makes sense

-Buying glasses online may be a good choice for you if you’re budget savvy and have a fairly simple eyeglasses prescription.
+Buying glasses online may be a good choice for you if you’re budget savvy and have a relatively simple eyeglasses prescription.

 However, it may not be the best option if you have a more complex prescription.